North Sulawesi

 North Sulawesi (Sulawesi Utara) is a province of Indonesia.
-It is mainly located on the Minahasa Peninsula of the island of Sulawesi, south of the Philippines and southeast of Sabah, Malaysia, but also includes various small archipelagoes situated between the Minahasa Peninsula and southern Philippines.
+It is mainly located on the Minahasa Peninsula of the island of Sulawesi, south of the Philippines and southeast of Sabah, Malaysia, but also includes various small archipelagoes situated between the Minahasa Peninsula and the southern Philippines.
 It borders the Philippines province of Davao Occidental and Soccsksargen regions to the north, the Maluku Sea to the east, Gorontalo (its sole land border) and the Celebes Sea to the west and the Gulf of Tomini to the southwest.
-The province's furthest extent, the outlying and isolated island of Miangas to its north, is the northernmost island of Indonesia that has the country's sole and only border with the Philippines.
+The province's furthest extent, the outlying island of Miangas to its north, is the northernmost island of Indonesia, and has the country's only border with the Philippines.

-The province's area is 14500.28 km2, and its population was 2,270,596 according to the 2010 census; this rose to 2,621,923 at the 2020 Census, while the official estimate as at mid 2024 was 2,701,780 (comprising 1,379,210 males and 1,322,570 females).
+The province's area is 14488.43 km2, and its population was 2,621,923 at the 2020 Census, (previously 2,270,596 according to the 2010 census); while the official estimate as at mid 2025 was 2,721,440 (1,388,230 males and 1,333,210 females), increasing by about 19,000 per year.

 The province's capital and largest city is Manado, which is also the main gateway and the economic center of the province.
-Other major towns includes Tomohon and Bitung in the northern (Minahasa) half of the province, and Kotamobagu in the southern (Bolaang Mongondow) half.
+Other major towns include Tomohon and Bitung in the northern (Minahasa) half of the province, and Kotamobagu in the southern (Bolaang Mongondow) half.
 There are 41 mountains with an altitude ranging from 1112–1995 m.
-Most geologic conditions in the province are consisted mainly of young volcanic regions, with numerous eruptions and many active volcanic cones that adorn the central Minahasa, Bolaang Mongondow and Sangihe Islands.
+Geologically, the province consists mainly of young volcanic regions, with numerous eruptions and many active volcanic cones in the central Minahasa, Bolaang Mongondow and Sangihe Islands.